-I am currently a member of the Theoretical Physics Group and, in addition, a member of the cross-disciplinary Centre for Complexity Science, My current research follows two broad, but very different, paths that reflect this duality: quantum field theory and complex spatial networks.
+I am a member of the Theoretical Physics Group and the cross-disciplinary Centre for Complexity Science (CCS), My current research follows two broad, but very different, paths that reflect this duality; field theory and complex spatial networks.

-My work on complexity is in collaboration with Tim Evans of the Theoretical Physics Group and addresses applications and issues in modelling spatial networks, particularly archaeological networks.
-In this I am part of a loose collaboration incorporating mathematicians, computer scientists and archaeologists (in particular U. of Paris 1 and U. of Toronto).
-Such network modelling is strongly influenced by that used in contemporary urban planning for transport, commuting and city development.
-Like astrophysics, archaeology is intrinsically Bayesian although data is very poor.
-I have been particularly concerned with the limitations of modelling; sensitivity, resilience, the role of contingency, etc. Computationally, the methods are not unlike those used in simulations of lattice field theory.
+My work on complexity, which is currently my major activity, is frequently in collaboration with Tim Evans of the Theoretical Physics Group and students at the CCS and addresses issues in modelling archaeological data and its networks.
+In this I am part of a mainly European grouping incorporating computer scientists and archaeologists.
+Such modelling is strongly influenced by that used in contemporary urban planning for transport and by ecologists and economists.
+Like astrophysics, archaeology is intrinsically Bayesian (although data is very poor) and an information-theoretic approach, e.g. MaxEnt,, can be very productive.
+I am currently using generalised entropies (Renyi/Tsallis) and Optimal Transport Theory to help understand the most useful ontologies of data sets.

-Whereas quantum field theory papers can be found easily on the arXiv, in archaeology our/my papers are occasionally in journals (e.g. Antiquity) but usually in monographs (sometimes published years after the event).
+Whereas quantum field theory papers can be found easily on the arXiv, in archaeology no such archiving exits.
+My archaeology papers occur equally in journals (e.g. Antiquity) and monographs (sometimes published years after the event).
 Tim Evans' web page gives access to some of them.

 et al., 2015, Quantum sound-cone fluctuations in cold Fermi gases: Phonon propagation, Physical Review A, Vol:91, ISSN:1050-2947